 Skip to main content Skip to navigation

-Q: How can we share our knowledge and experience in a classroom setting to guide the next generation of designers?
+Q: How can we share our knowledge in a classroom setting to guide the next generation of designers?

 a part-time instructor position

-I have worked as a class instructor since 2017, starting in BrainStation's User Experience and User Interface Design programs.
+I worked as a class instructor since 2017 over nine semesters in BrainStation's User Experience and User Interface Design programs.
 Through these 10-week part-time programs, I guided students through the fundamentals of user experience, design thinking, creative problem solving, visual design and prototyping their own mobile app.

 I worked actively on the course curriculum throughout each semester; keeping it up-to-date with the changing industry.
 I taught eight semesters of design curriculum, alongside one-day workshops and other special engagements.

-The goal of the course is often for students to gain the skills (and confidence) to transition from another field into a full-time design position.
+The goal of the course is for students to gain the skills (and confidence) to transition from another field into a full-time design position.
 Sometimes the field is similar such as engineering or product management, but often students come into design from seemingly unrelated fields.
-I did my best to show them that the skills they have from these professions often help to create a unique and insightful worldview that they can use to their advantage in the design process.
+I showed them that the skills they have from these professions often help to create a unique and insightful worldview that they can use to their advantage in the design process.

 Classroom Experience

-I ensure to provide a thorough instruction on topics and give real-life examples.
-Students tend to be curious about the day-to-day experience of being a designer, so I try to bring examples from my own work to illustrate what it might be like for them in their next design role.
+I provide a customized, thorough instruction on topics and share real-life examples from design sources, social media, pop culture and beyond.
+Students tend to be curious about the day-to-day experience of being a designer, so I also bring examples from my own work to illustrate what it might be like for them in their next design role.

-I also ensure the classroom is a safe space by giving everyone a chance to share and discuss topics amongst themselves.
-I believe they can learn as much from each other as they can from me, and I see great outcomes in students who choose to work in groups when given the option.
+I ensure the classroom is a safe space by giving everyone a chance to share and discuss topics.
+They can learn as much from each other as they can from me, and I see great outcomes in students who choose to work in groups when given the option.

-From then on, I knew that the online learning experience would play out differently and I needed to adjust my teaching style to accommodate.
-I introduced more breaks in the content, knowing that the average attention span drops significantly between in-person and online experiences.
-I found the best way to create these breaks was to create a safe zoom space and give students permission to ask questions, discuss with each other, and take an active role in their own education.
-In some cases, this weekly class is a sort of respite for the students from the crazy world we live in, so I take my role very seriously in ensuring the space is fun, inclusive, and a joyful place to be.
+From then on, I knew that the online learning experience would become more and more common, and that I needed to adjust my teaching style to accommodate.
+I fostered a safe zoom space and gave students permission to ask questions, discuss with each other, and take an active role in their own education.
+The remote or physical classroom can acts as a structured and calming space in students' lives, so I take my role very seriously in ensuring the space is fun, inclusive, and a joyful place to be.

 Amanda (second from left) was a student of mine at BrainStation who went on to win a hackathon at BrainStation with a weekend of quick research, design and rapid prototyping.
 I was amazed to see her use the skills I taught her to such a high degree of success so quickly.